How Many Teens Have PTSD?

 PTSD is often seen in children and adolescents who are experiencing other mental health concerns, such as depression, panic disorders, or generalized anxiety disorder (GAD).

-embrace U is a Brentwood IOP for teens and adolescents that offers comprehensive treatment for depression, anxiety, and other mental health concerns.
+Embrace U is a Brentwood IOP for teens and adolescents that offers comprehensive treatment for depression, anxiety, and other mental health concerns.
 If your teen is struggling with PTSD alongside anxiety or depression, we can help.

 According to the National Institute of Mental Health, an estimated 5% of adolescents have experienced symptoms related to PTSD.
 Additionally, 1.5% of adolescents were severely impaired by their PTSD symptoms.
 Among adolescents, young women (8%) were significantly more likely to develop symptoms related to PTSD than adolescent boys (2%) (NIMH, 2022).